gr2m/octokit-plugin-create-pull-request/README.md

 - Creates a fork if necessary
 - Retrieves the repository’s default branch unless `base` branch is set
 - Makes multiple file changes using a single commit
-- Allows to update files depending on current content

 ## Usage